$\texttt{causalAssembly}$: Generating Realistic Production Data for Benchmarking Causal Discovery: Abstract

 \section{Abstract}

 Algorithms for causal discovery have recently undergone rapid advances and increasingly draw on flexible nonparametric methods to process complex data.
 With these advances comes a need for adequate empirical validation of the causal relationships learned by different algorithms.
-However, for most real data sources true causal relations remain unknown.
+However, for most real and complex data sources true causal relations remain unknown.
 This issue is further compounded by privacy concerns surrounding the release of suitable high-quality data.
-To help address these challenges, we gather a complex dataset comprising measurements from an assembly line in a manufacturing context.
-This line consists of numerous physical processes for which we are able to provide ground truth causal relationships on the basis of a detailed study of the underlying physics.
-We use the assembly line data and associated ground truth information to build a system for generation of semisynthetic manufacturing data that supports benchmarking of causal discovery methods.
-To accomplish this, we employ distributional random forests in order to flexibly estimate and represent conditional distributions that may be combined into joint distributions that strictly adhere to a causal model over the observed variables.
-The estimated conditionals and tools for data generation are made available in our Python library \texttt{causalAssembly}.
-Using the library, we showcase how to benchmark several well-known causal discovery algorithms.
+To tackle these challenges, we introduce \texttt{causalAssembly}, a semisynthetic data generator designed to facilitate the benchmarking of causal discovery methods.
+The tool is built using a complex real-world dataset comprised of measurements collected along an assembly line in a manufacturing setting.
+For these measurements, we establish a partial set of ground truth causal relationships through a detailed study of the physics underlying the processes carried out in the assembly line.
+The partial ground truth is sufficiently informative to allow for estimation of a full causal graph by mere nonparametric regression.
+To overcome potential confounding and privacy concerns, we use distributional random forests to estimate and represent conditional distributions implied by the ground truth causal graph.
+These conditionals are combined into a joint distribution that strictly adheres to a causal model over the observed variables.
+Sampling from this distribution, \texttt{causalAssembly} generates data that are guaranteed to be Markovian with respect to the ground truth.
+Using our tool, we showcase how to benchmark several well-known causal discovery algorithms.